Facts

 NRC's operation

-Our emergency teams are on the ground responding to the ever-increasing needs.
-We target those who have been forced to flee with our activities, from building shelters to tackling agricultural challenges, and enabling them to acquire new skills that can increase their resilience to shocks in the future.
+We operate through four area offices across the country with our teams on the ground responding to the ever-increasing needs.
+We target those who have been forced to flee with our activities, which range from building shelters to tackling agricultural challenges, and from acquiring new skills to strengthening people’s resilience to future shocks.
+Our programmes and activities are rooted in community-based approaches and we are committed specifically to reaching hard-to-reach areas and advancing localisation efforts in Somalia.

 Protection from violence